 From the perspective of Eastern medicine, acid reflux and the following heartburn is caused by Yin and Yang, or cool and warm energy, being imbalanced in the stomach, liver, or both.
-When you eat an excess of foods high in Yang energy such as meats, coffee, and chilli peppers you can develop a fiery stomach which is more likely to cause acid reflux.
+When you eat an excess of foods high in Yang energy such as meats, coffee, and chilli peppers you can develop a fiery stomach which is more likely to cause it.
 In addition, frustration and stress can also contribute to an excess of Yang energy in the stomach and liver which can lead to acid reflux.

 Furthermore, If you have poor digestion, fluids can accumulate in your stomach and cause stomach dampness.
 Stomach dampness can lead to acid reflux as it can signal your body to feel full.
 When this occurs Qi can flow in the wrong direction, upwards instead of downwards, and cause stomach acid to move into the esophagus.

 To combat this, you can consume foods that offset Yang energy, strengthen the liver, and clear bodily dampness.
 Some foods high in Yin energy include celery, eggplant, and melons.
 Other foods that are green and hydrating are also good sources of Yin energy.
 Avoiding spicy foods will help as well.
 Moreover, sour foods are believed to strengthen the liver.
 Some examples are kiwi, tomato, and lemon.
 Finally, you can eat bitter foods such as onion and radish to treat acid reflux as it can clear dampness in the body caused by poor digestion.